raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

     plt.draw()

 ```

-- The first of these functions creates a list of random numbers.
-- The second function displays the contents of a list as a bar chart.
-- Copy the code into a new file called **sorting.py**.
+The first of these functions creates a list of random numbers; the second function displays the contents of a list as a bar chart.
+Copy the code into a new file called `sorting.py`.

 ## Swapping variables

-- Integral to the Bubble Sort algorithm is the ability to swap items in a list around.
-Start by thinking about two variables each with different values.
+Integral to the bubble sort algorithm is the ability to swap items around in a list.
+Start by thinking about two variables, each with different values.
 Type the following into a Python interpreter:

 	```python
 	foo = 'first'
 	bar = 'second'
 	```

-- How could these be easily swapped around so that `foo` is equal to `'second'` and `bar` is equal to `'first'`?

-- The first way of achieving this is to use a *hold* variable.
+How could these be easily swapped around, so that `foo` is equal to `'second'` and `bar` is equal to `'first'`?
+The first way of achieving this is to use a *hold* variable.
 Try the following in the interpreter:

 	```python
 	hold = foo